How To Check If A Hard Drive Is Failing Using HD Tune

 Click Start to run the scan – a full scan may take an hour or more on a large drive.
 An example in progress is shown below:

 When completed, every block should be green – a red block means the drive has a bad sector and is damaged.

-On the ‘Benchmark’ tab click Start to test the speed which may take a few minutes – example below of a test in progress:
+On the ‘Benchmark’ tab click Start to test the speed of the drive – this may take quite a few minutes.
+Example below of a test in progress:

-Before replacing your hard drive or returning it under warranty, search for diagnostic software from the hard drive manufacturer to provide a conclusive check on the drive – a useful list of manufacturers and their diagnostic tools can be found at Tacktech.
+Before replacing your hard drive, or returning it under warranty, search for diagnostic software from the hard drive manufacturer to provide a conclusive check on the drive – a useful list of manufacturers and their diagnostic tools can be found at Tacktech.

 Follow the instructions given by the manufacturer to download and run their diagnostic tests.
-Most offer their software in the form of an ISO file you can use even if you cannot get into Windows – if unsure what to do with ISO files see our article on how to burn an ISO image file to CD.
+Most offer their software in the form of an ISO file you can use even if you cannot get into Windows – if unsure what to do with ISO files see how to burn an ISO image file to CD.